New Somali cultural museum opens in Ottawa | CBC News

 "These were my roommates for six years," said Hersi Osman, one of Moussa's sons.

 The house was first built overseas, then disassembled and shipped to Ottawa.
-Osman helped rebuild it inside the centre, over roughly one week, following a step-by-step video.
+Osman helped rebuild it inside the centre, following a step-by-step video over about a week.

 He said people who've visited the museum so far are blown away when they see it.